How to Cope With Dark Evenings | The Range

 The Great Outdoors

 Take a walk at lunchtime.
 It doesn’t have to be a hike in the woods, it can just be a walk around the office car park or to the shop, or to the end of the road.
 A half-hour brisk walk will lift your blues and help your productivity for the rest of the afternoon.
 Even if you’re headed to the gym after work, the fresh air and exposure to the elements will boost your energy levels.
-On days off, try and go for a Incredible Hikes around the Worldhills, moors and coasts are particularly good for a blast of fresh air – or a bike ride.
+On days off, try and go for a long walkhills, moors and coasts are particularly good for a blast of fresh air – or a bike ride.
 Don’t stop going to the gym or doing yoga, because all exercise is good, but get some fresh air too.
 Even if it is frosty or windy or damp…

 dark nights sending letters